Autologous Stem Cell Transplant Photo Journal #2

 Fever hasn't returned

-posted by Steph in
+Posted by Steph in

-Hospital Stay, Chemo Round 4, on Wednesday, January 24.
+Chemo Round 4, Hospital Stay, on Thursday, January 25.
 2007 at

 Still sitting in PACU